Back to Blog

 How does a cyber threat intelligence analyst fit into a cyber security team?

 The advancement of cyber threats has led many organizations to develop their own Security Operations Center (SOC).
-A SOC consists of a cohesive cyber-team made of security engineers, pen Testers, security analysts, compliance analysts, and data scientists.
+A SOC consists of a cohesive cyber-team made of security engineerspen testers, security analysts, compliance analysts, and data scientists.
 Each member of the team brings a unique skillset that assists in the efforts of preventing, detecting, analyzing, and responding to security threats.
+While each member of the team has their own specializations, they work together to protect the organization from cyber incidents.

 Threat intel analysts give the SOC a strategic advantage against cyber-threats through their curation, interpretation, and sharing of the information around them.

-A SOC may have all of the tools necessary to bolster network security or hunt advanced threats, but without accurate intelligence guiding them, their efforts may prove ineffective.
-It should also be noted that hunt analysts and threat intel analysts can function in a symbiotic relationship.
-The research that threat intel analysts provide can help hunt analysts track down threats, thus expediting their process.
+A SOC may have all the tools necessary to bolster network security or hunt advanced threats, but without accurate intelligence guiding them, their efforts may prove ineffective.
+It is also important to consider how fast threats evolve.
+Without threat intelligence, it is difficult for existing SOC teams to determine the likelihood that the threat will occur, and the potential risks associated with the threat.
+Additionally, it should be noted that threat hunting analysts and threat intel analysts can function in a symbiotic relationship.
+The research that threat intel analysts provide can help threat hunt analysts track down threats, thus expediting their process.

 The results from a hunt analyst’s infiltration operations can provide threat intel analysts with useful in-field information that can help target their future intelligence-gathering efforts.